How to Write the Washington and Lee Essays 2016-2017

-All items on Washington and Lee’s Writing Supplement are optional.
+All items on Washington and Lee’s writing supplement are optional.
 However, applicants who wish to be considered for W&L’s merit-based aid must submit a Johnson Scholarship Application essay.
-We won’t go into detail about how to tackle those specific questions here, but if you are interested in pursuing the scholarship, schedule a free consultation with one of our admissions specialists and find out how our essay specialist services can help you accomplish your goals.
+We won’t go into detail about how to tackle those specific questions here, but if you are interested in pursuing the scholarship, schedule a free consultation with one of our admissions specialists and find out how our College Essay Editing Services can help you accomplish your goals.

 Even though the writing supplements (if you are not applying for a Johnson scholarship) are optional, writing answers to these questions can only benefit you, as admissions officers will see your dedication to the school.

 Please elaborate on one of your extracurricular activities or meaningful life experiences.
 (250 words maximum)